 - Reviews: decide who will review and who will sign off a document

 - Scope: Could there be any changes which will add to or change the size of the project

 - poor planning

 - the lack of experience and

 - not allowing enough time to complete the documentation.

-Finally: If the success of the project depends on the documentation (Disaster Recovery Plan, PCI/DSS, BCP and ITIL) – why do PMs and SMEs allocate so much of the budget to non-documentation resources?
+Finally: If the project’s success depends on the documentation (Disaster Recovery Plan, PCI/DSS, BCP and ITIL)—why do PMs and SMEs allocate so much of the budget to non-documentation resources?